2014 Making Learning Visible iPad Mini Grants

 We know your time is valuable and want to reward committed faculty who are willing to take the time to investigate and share effective teaching practices with their colleagues.
-Faculty who complete the process, i.e., posting their portfolio on the CAFE website (see below) will receive a new iPad mini.
+Faculty who complete the process, i.e., posting their portfolio on the CAFE website (see below) will receive a new iPad Mini.
 Participation is limited.

 - All UAA faculty are eligible to apply, with the understanding that you must be able to:

 attend 6 mandatory MLV sessions (there are also 3 optional consultation sessions) –dates as follows